vb-consulting/pgmigrations/README.md

 run | exec       Run a command or a script file with psql.
 Command text or a script file is required as the second argument.
 Any additional arguments will be passed to a psql command. dump | schema    Run pg_dump command with --schema-only --encoding=UTF8 swtiches on (plus schemaDumpAdditionalArgs from the config).
 Any additional arguments will be passed to pg_dump command. psql             Run arbitrary psql command or open psql shell.
-Any additional arguments will be passed to a psql.
+Any additional arguments will be passed to a psql. test             Run database tests.

 Switches:
 -h, --help       Show help
---list           List available migrations in this direction (up or down).
+--list           List available migrations in this direction (up or down) or list available database tests.
 --dry            Run in the migrations dry run mode on database in this direction (up or down).
 No changes will be made to the database (rollbacks changes).
 --full           Executes all migrations in this direction (up or down).
 Schema history will be ignored.
 --dump           Dump the SQL for the migration to the console instead of executing it.